KITcii/smart-contract-dev-support/patterns/Design Patterns/Commitment Pattern/README.md

 # Commitment Pattern
 ## Context
-The Commitment Pattern is applicable whenever entities (e.g., persons or other contracts) must commit to a value but must not know what values other entities have committed to until the values of all entities are to be revealed.
-This may be the case for voting schemes, lotteries or when using zero-knowledge proofs.
+The Commitment Pattern applies whenever entities (e.g., persons or other contracts) must commit to a value but must not know what values other entities have committed to until the values of all entities are to be revealed at a certain point in time.
+These requirements often apply for voting schemes, lotteries, or when using zero-knowledge proofs.

 ``Applies to: [X] EOSIO    [X] Ethereum    [X] Hyperledger Fabric``